cypher256/java-extension-pack/README.md

 <br>

 #### Auto-Download Support
-Automatic download is enabled if the [extensions.autoUpdate](https://code.visualstudio.com/docs/editor/extension-marketplace#_extension-autoupdate) configuration is NOT `false`.
-Java downloads multiple versions, but Gradle/Maven downloads only the latest version.
-If you use an older version of Gradle/Maven due to compatibility issues, please introduce `gradlew` ([Compatibility](https://docs.gradle.org/current/userguide/compatibility.html)) or `mvnw` ([Compatibility](https://maven.apache.org/developers/compatibility-plan.html)) in your project or manually set `java.import.gradle.home` or `maven.executable.path` in `settings.json`.
+Automatic downloads are enabled if the [extensions.autoUpdate](https://code.visualstudio.com/docs/editor/extension-marketplace#_extension-autoupdate) setting is NOT set to `false`.
+Java will download multiple versions, but Gradle and Maven will only download the latest version.
+If you use an older version of Gradle/Maven due to compatibility issues, consider using `gradlew` ([Compatibility](https://docs.gradle.org/current/userguide/compatibility.html)) or `mvnw` ([Compatibility](https://maven.apache.org/developers/compatibility-plan.html)) in your project or manually set `java.import.gradle.home` or `maven.executable.path` in `settings.json`.

 - JDK - [Latest Adoptium LTS 4 versions](https://adoptium.net/support/#_release_roadmap) if not detected ([VS Code supported versions](https://github.com/redhat-developer/vscode-java#features))
 - Gradle - Latest version